-OVERVIEW: The California Community Foundation (CCF) focuses nearly all of its grantmaking on underserved populations in Los Angeles.
-Each program focus area has its own straightforward set of deadlines, and all program areas are open to unsolicited proposals.
+OVERVIEW: The California Community Foundation focuses nearly all of its grantmaking on underserved populations in Los Angeles.
+It makes grants in education, health, immigration, and housing.

 IP TAKE: The program staff is accessible and offers clarification about eligibility or whether an applicant’s program is a good fit.

 PROFILE: Established in 1915, the California Community Foundation is based in Los Angeles.
 A major funder in Southern California, the foundation seeks “to lead positive systemic change that strengthens Los Angeles communities.
 [It] envision[s] a future where all Angelenos have the opportunity to contribute to the productivity, health and well-being of our region.”
 California Community prioritizes community-based solutions for problems faced by specific populations in Greater Los Angeles.
 Through grantmaking, civic engagement, lending, and sustainability efforts, CCF makes grants in the areas of education, immigration, housing, and health.

 Education grants address gaps in the education pipeline and education at all levels.
 One program called BLOOM involves helping young Black men in South L.A. succeed in work and school.

 The foundation’s health program addresses prevention and treatment for chronic problems, access to health services, and the health needs of low-income communities.